MarceliJankowski/MarceliJankowski/README.md

 It feels like the underlying dynamic of being a developer is an infinite loop with no break statements. <br>
 There are always new things to learn, libraries, frameworks, languages, tools, methodologies, and the list goes on... <br>
 It's hard to keep up, yet we do. <br>
-We continuously choose to improve, adapt and evolve. <br>
+We continuously choose to improve, adapt, and evolve. <br>
-After all, what else can kill developer's career as swiftly and effectively as stagnation?
+After all, what else can kill a developer's career as swiftly and effectively as stagnation?

 This is a field where brilliant lunatics, charming madmen, and exceptionally minded individuals abound. <br>
 It's truly an amazing profession built by an incredible set of individuals. <br>